kabisa/terraform-aws-eks-alb-ingress/README.md

 This module requires our [openid connect module](https://github.com/kabisa/terraform-aws-eks-openid-connect)

-# Upgrading the module from version 2.1 and lower:
+# Upgrading the module from version 2.1 and lower to >= 3.0.3:
 Due to changes made in the helm chart you will need to recreate the entire stack.
+You should expect a downtime of 5 minutes.

 Snippet from the [controller repo](https://github.com/kubernetes-sigs/aws-load-balancer-controller/tree/main/helm/aws-load-balancer-controller#upgrade):
 ```